 You’ve decided you need to save for retirement by contributing to a registered retirement savings plan (RRSP) or your company pension plan.
 The question is, how much will you need and how much should you save?
 Unfortunately there isn’t one simple answer.

 “The older you are when you start your retirement savings plan, the higher the percentage of income you have to put aside, because you’ve lost years of compounding,” says Gordon Pape, author of RRSPs: The Ultimate Wealth Builder.
 “A 25-year-old might only need to save 8% - 10% of income each year.
 However a 45-year-old might have to save as much as 25%.”

-For 2016, you can save up to 18% of your earned income in an RRSP (to a maximum of $25,370) or an employer-sponsored defined contribution (DC) plan (to a maximum of $26,010).
+You can save up to 18% of your earned income in an RRSP or an employer-sponsored defined contribution (DC) plan.
 The Canada Revenue Agency provides a table of contribution limits for the current and past years that’s worth bookmarking.

 You’ll get a tax deduction for your contributions, and your investments will grow on a tax-deferred basis.
 If you are a member of a defined benefit plan, your RRSP contribution room will be reduced.
 Unused RRSP contribution room can be carried forward to future years.